Blodir/SLUDGEMENT/README.md

 ## Identify your team

 1. Change the name and race of your bot to `botinfo.json`
+    * The race can be changed during the competition.

 ## Gearing up for the battle